Plaza Sésamo: Production

 The third season, which was filmed in 1983 and consisted of 130 half-hour episodes, had different goals than the previous seasons.
 One of its goals was instructing its viewers and their families about basic hygiene, "a matter of critical importance in an area of the world where gastrointestinal diseases abound and infant mortality rates are high".
 The third season of the show included characters created to "expose young Latin American children to both traditional and nontraditional role models".
 The producers created characters that demonstrated family diversity, in order to fulfill their curriculum goal of presenting more egalitarian lifestyles by modeling overcoming stereotypes, demonstrating different career options for both men and women, and exhibiting the sharing of household responsibilities.
 They cast performers in two different families.
 The first family was more traditional and consisted of a middle-aged couple named Tono, a mechanic (played by Maurico Herrara), and Alicia, a public health nurse (Alicia de Bari), who had two children.
 The adults in the second family were young working professionals; the wife was a veterinarian and the husband was a music teacher who worked from home.
 Other human characters included: Jose, a shopkeeper and his young assistant, a student named Mercedes (Xochiti Vigil): a truck driver played by Tony Diaz; and a pilot (Fernando Balzaretti), who travelled throughout Latin American and came home to tell his adventures to his friends on the plaza.
 As of 1990, the third season was still airing in reruns.

 In 1995, a fourth season of Plaza Sésamo was produced.
-It featured two monsters named Lola and Pancho, a larger cast of children, more original music, and a new set designed by renowned Mexican architect Ricardo Legorreta.
+It featured two new monsters named Lola and Pancho, a larger cast of children, more original music, and a new set designed by renowned Mexican architect Ricardo Legorreta.
 The season focused on a more innovative curriculum, developed by a board of Latin American educators and UNICEF, and included topics such as health, hygiene, safety issues, cooperation, counting, and the alphabet.
 The producers created outreach materials for Hispanic families, for the purpose of promoting media literacy and helping parents improve their roles as their children's first teachers.
 The fourth season aired in the U.S. because of the large population of Spanish-speakers in the country; it was the first time an original co-production was shown in the U.S. As Gary Knell, an executive at the CTW stated, "Our mission is to educate all kids.
 And the fact is, in the U.S., especially in cities like Los Angeles, there's an enormous number of Spanish-speaking households".